VeloclubMammut/murgash/content/info.en.md

  -  until 31.08.2018, 23:59h: **40 BGN**!
  -  from 01.09 until 21.09.2018, 18:59h: **60 BGN**!

 The entry fee includes insurance for the race, mountain rescue, starting package, and support, water, food at the checkpoints.
-You can pay the fee in **PaVé Bike Shop and Repair** at ***Sofia, Zlatovruh Str.
+You can pay the fee in **PaVé Bike Shop and Repair** at **Sofia, Zlatovruh Str.
 50** or by bank transfer:
 ```
 IBAN BG51FINV91501014661791
 Recipient: Veloclub Mammut
-Reasion: „Murgash 2018”
+Reason: „Murgash 2018”
 ```
 If you pay by bank transfer, please present a proof of payment when picking up your race number